 Remember, to start divorce proceedings you need to establish:

-- You have been married for more than a year
+- That you have been married for more than a year

-- The English Court has the jurisdiction to divorce you
+- That the English Court has the jurisdiction to divorce you

-- Your marriage has "irretrievably broken down" supported by one of the five grounds for divorce
+- That your marriage has "irretrievably broken down" supported by one of the five grounds for divorce